Cray-HPE/docs-csm/operations/configure_cray_cli.md

    any of the NCNs, so if it fails on one node, copy it to any location on another node and try to run it from there.

-   In the following example the script fails on 'ncn' due to the missing Python module 'oauthlib' so it is copied to 'ncn-m002' and successfully runs from that node:
+   In the following example the script fails on an NCN because of the missing Python module `oauthlib`.
+   To work around that, the script is copied to `ncn-m002`, where it is successfully run.

    ```bash
    python3 /usr/share/doc/csm/install/scripts/craycli_init.py --run